FalkAlexander/PasswordSafe/README.md

 ```

 ## Building locally
-We use the Meson build system for.
+We use the Meson build system for building.
 The quickest
 way to get going is to run the following:
 ```
 meson . _build